 When an artist begins producing comic strips, they unintentionally pit themselves against some of the most iconic characters in popular culture.
-The likes of Garfield, Snoopy and Calvin all employ a witty cynicism that has been universally adored for its concise, sharp method of describing small elements of hypocrisy present within society.
+The likes of Garfield, Snoopy and Calvin (and Hobbes) all employ a witty cynicism that has been universally adored for its concise, sharp method of describing small elements of hypocrisy present within society.
 Alongside the surplus of semi-autobiographical comic strips, the use of anthropomorphic animals further saturates a genre present on every street corner of the world.
-However, Louder and Smarter, the second comic collection from New York artist Alex Krokus, released by Pyrite Press, indicates that little refinements in writing and presentation leave the medium far from stale.
+However, Louder and Smarter, the second comic collection from New York artist Alex Krokus, released by Pyrite Press, demonstrates how little refinements in writing and presentation leave the medium far from stale.
 While heavily situated in our current social and technological climate, the awkward isms of living, and the humorous ways they are portrayed, allow readers to acknowledge their own frustrations in positive, and productive ways.

-Though the author suggests reading his first collection in order to understand the happenings of this piece, I had no issue being thrown into his world and finding highly relatable, standalone pieces.
+Though the author suggests reading his first collection in order to understand the happenings of his characters, I had no issue being thrown into their world and finding highly relatable, standalone pieces.
 While largely independent observations, Krokus’ strips centre around the thoughts of his racoon-counterpart, and the varying inhabitants of his life (all depicted as animals).
 Within it, he discusses numerous monotonous, intrusive thoughts a young adult might find themselves divulging in.
 It’s these instances of millennial discomfort, whether it be telling someone they have something in their teeth, or realising you’ve spent 15 minutes talking about a video game at a party, that we find our characters constantly enamoured with.

 While it’s grounded heavily in our current climate in terms of social and technological states, it’s refreshing to be reading a piece reflective of our time, something increasingly difficult to do when social landscapes are in a constant state of flux.
-I also had the luck of being into many of the same things Alex enjoys, such as video games (more specifically Super Smash Brothers), which made the more niche moments of the comic even more relatable (though they could easily be substituted for other interests and still resonate).
+I also had the luck of being into many of the same things Alex enjoys, such as video games (more specifically Super Smash Brothers), which made the more niche moments of the comic even more relatable (though they could easily be substituted for the interests of the reader and still resonate).

 Another issue that presents itself when creating comic strips are the structural limitations and need for content concision.
 There are only so many ways you can set up a punch line with four panels, and only so many ways to convey an idea with just a handful of words.
 But Krokus is able to evade these issues entirely with intelligent story and character design.
 While some characters, for example, Pasta Dave (and his love for pasta), have recurring bits that encompass them, most of the individuals inhabiting his world are multi-faceted, keeping their perspectives fresh and ever-changing.
 You come to know the dispositions of certain characters, but recurring incidents are kept to a minimum, and their independent interactions are fresh and laced with authenticity.